korcankaraokcu/PINCE/README.md

 # PINCE
 PINCE is a front-end/reverse engineering tool for the GNU Project Debugger (GDB), focused on games.
 But it can be used for any reverse-engineering related stuff.
 PINCE is an abbreviation for "PINCE is not Cheat Engine".
 PINCE's GUI is heavily "inspired(;D)" by Cheat Engine.
-PINCE is in development right now, read features part of the project to see what is planned and what is done for now.
+PINCE is in development right now, read [Features](#features) part of the project to see what is done and [Roadmap](#current-roadmap) part to see what is planned for now.
 Also, please read [Wiki Page](https://github.com/korcankaraokcu/PINCE/wiki) of the project to understand how PINCE works.

 *Disclaimer: Do not trust to any source other than [Trusted Sources](#trusted-sources) that claims to have the source code or package for PINCE and remember to report them* <em>**immediately**</em>